+It is proposed that the incentive is available only to employers that are registered for employees' tax purposes.
 Moreover, because the incentive is specifically aimed at private sector employers, Government departments, municipalities, municipal entities, etc. are generally excluded.
-Public entities are also excluded unless designated by the Minister of Finance by way of notice in the Government Gazette.
-The Minister of Finance may publish in regulation such conditions as would allow public entities to qualify for designation (in other words, to be allowed to receive the incentive).
+Public entities are also excluded, unless the Minister of Finance identifies an entity by way of notice in the Government Gazette as being eligible to receive the incentive.
+The Minister of Finance may publish by means of regulations the conditions that would allow public entities to qualify for designation (in other words, to be allowed to receive the incentive).

 It is not intended that the tax incentive be available to employers that do not meet their legal obligations towards employees, or to employers that structure their affairs to the detriment of employees for the sole purpose of maximising their access to the tax incentive.
-In order to ensure the correct targeting of the incentive, three exclusions dealing with abuse or the exploitation of the incentive are proposed:
+In order to ensure the correct targeting of the incentive, two exclusions dealing with the prevention of the abuse or the exploitation of the incentive are proposed.

+Displacement of employees

-- 1. An employer bound by a sector determination or a bargaining counsel agreement will be disqualified from receiving the incentive in respects of employees where the employer does not pay the relevant minimum wages.
-Employers that are not bound by a sector determination or a bargaining counsel agreement must pay the relevant employees at least R2 000 in remuneration per month in order to qualify for the incentive refer to the notes on CLAUSE 9.
-The aim of the exclusion is to ensure that employers that pay below minimum wage cannot access the tax incentive. - 2.
-An employer will be disqualified from receiving the incentive if the employer displaced an employee in order to access the tax incentive.
-However, in order to ensure that there is a link between the displacement and the access to the tax incentive, the exclusion is linked to an unfair dismissal resulting from the employer wanting to access the incentive.
-Also, a penalty is prescribed to further discourage employers from engaging in the objectionable behaviour refer to the notes on CLAUSE 5. - 3.
-As a final exclusion aimed at addressing potential abuse by specific employers or within particular sectors, the Minister of Finance after consultation with the Minister of Labour may prescribe any conditions by regulation that may be necessary in respect of the granting of the tax incentive.
+An employer may be disqualified from receiving the incentive by the Minister of Finance if the employer displaced an employee in order to access the tax incentive.
+A penalty is prescribed to further discourage employers from engaging in the objectionable behaviour - refer to the notes on CLAUSE 5.

+Conditions prescribed by way of regulation

+The second exclusion allows the Minister of Finance after consultation with the Minister of Labour to prescribe any conditions by way of regulations that may be necessary in respect of the granting of the tax incentive.
+Although the regulations may contain any relevant conditions, specific reference is made to conditions aimed at addressing potential abuse of the incentive by specific employers or within particular sectors, as well as conditions based on requirements in respect of the training of employees.

 The employment tax incentive is a new instrument, and it will take some time to determine its effect on the behaviour of employers.
 Therefore, it is not yet possible to produce a finite list of objectionable behaviour that an employer wanting to access the tax incentive should not engage in.
-This last exclusion aims to allow the Minister of Finance (after consultation with the Minister of Labour) sufficient scope to prescribe additional conditions in order to address specific concerns that may arise as employers start to access the tax incentive.
+This provision aims to allow the Minister of Finance (after consultation with the Minister of Labour) sufficient scope to prescribe additional conditions in order to address specific concerns that may arise as employers start to access the tax incentive.

+Furthermore, in recognition of the relationship between training and continued advancement within employment, the Minister of Finance (after consultation with the Minister of Labour) may prescribe additional conditions based on requirements in respect of the training of employees.
+However, in setting the conditions, effort will be made to ensure that any additional requirements will not be too onerous and result in excluding certain employers from accessing the incentive due to their inability to provide or facilitate the provision of formalised training to their employees.

-Compliance with determinations and agreements and minimum remuneration
+Compliance with wage regulating measures

-The clause describes the minimum wage/remuneration that must be paid by an employer in order for the employer to qualify for the incentive.
-If an employer is subject to a sector determination issued by the Minister of Labour in terms the Basic Conditions of Employment Act, No.75 of 1997, the employer must pay an employee at least the minimum wage as stipulated in the determination in order to qualify for the incentive in respect of that employee.
+The clause describes the minimum wage that must be paid by an employer to an employee in order for the employer to qualify for the incentive in respect of that employee.
+If an employer is subject to a wage regulating measure (as described below), the employer must meet such measure or forgo claiming the incentive in respect of that employee.